Green Artist

 Learning how to price your wood burning art is tricky at first, but it’s doable!

-Don’t forget that there are so many factors that affect pricing.
 It will take some trial and error before you figure out what works best for your business!
 Even after years of doing this, I’m still trying to figure it out lol.

 Thanks for reading and let me know if you have any questions in the comments about charging for wood burning art below!